 The Trinity Valley Community College honors program, or REACH, is designed to provide a challenging and stimulating educational experience for students with advanced academic skills.
-The objectives of the program are met through student participation in honors courses, seminars, guest lectures, field trips and special projects.
+The

 Honors courses have limited enrollment which allows students the opportunity to engage in discussion, research and creative projects suited to their special abilities and interests.
 The courses are taught by outstanding faculty members who are highly motivated and dedicated to utilizing a variety of non-traditional teaching methods.